maidsafe-archive/safe_examples/comments_plugin/README.md

 This step is need at this time to make sure the admin becomes the owner of the `AppendableData` used to hold the comments.

+## Example

+An sample usage is demonstrated in the [example](./example) folder.

+A simple static page with comments integrated is demonstrated.

 # Limitations
  - Can not unblock blocked users